-YouTube’s mobile app is sleek and intuitive, bringing the entirety of the Video sharing site to the palm of your hand.
-For those subscribed to YouTube Red, you’ll have access to all the premium content, as well as special features like audio playback while the screen if off.
+YouTube’s mobile app is sleek and intuitive, bringing the entirety of the video sharing site to the palm of your hand.
+For those subscribed to YouTube Red, you’ll have access to all the premium content, as well as special features like audio playback while the screen is off.

 Spotify is the best full-featured streaming service.
 With this app, you can stream any music from any type of device, make your own playlists, follow artists, and sync tracks for offline listening.

 If you’re looking for an all-you-can-eat buffet of sound with no ads and no subscription fees, you’ve found it.
-Discover new music and stream it from the cloud.
-But this is no Spotify replacement.
+You can discover new music and stream it from the cloud, but this is no Spotify replacement.